callpraths/callpraths.github.io/_posts/2026-02-02-web-ui-thread-freeze.markdown

 that nothing needed to be updated on the screen.
 It is my position that React makes it too easy for application developers to write huge applications that freeze as React figures out what part of the screen to update.
 React can't effectively offload this computation to a web worker because it's all about DOM updates.
-React 18 tries to mitigate this problem somewhat via [concurrent rendering][react-concurrent], which is essentially the same solution that we arrived at above - split up the costly rendering pass into interruptible chunks so that the browser (or the user!) can get a word in.
+React 18 tries to mitigate this problem somewhat via [concurrent rendering][react-concurrent], which is essentially the same solution that Perry arrived at above - split up the costly rendering pass into interruptible chunks so that the browser (or the user!) can get a word in.
 I have written before about some of the performance gotchas in React in my post on [React reconciliation].

 On balance, after a few years working in the infrastructure team of a heavyweight web application, I would reach for a less magical framework for web UI than React.
 I think [`Vue`] is a saner choice.
 Or, you can go full vanilla and